OWASP/www-policy/operational/chapter-handbook-existing.md

 ## Spend any Chapter funds in accordance with OWASP goals, code of ethics and principles
 Chapter funds should be used for your chapter and must be spent in line with the OWASP Foundation goals, principles, and code of ethics.
 Accordingly, chapter finances should be handled in a transparent manner.
 OWASP defines transparency as:
 - Keeping a public record of all requests for funding, who proposed the request, relevant discussions, votes around funding, and request approval/denial in a publicly accessible location.
-We suggest on your wiki page.
+We suggest on your website page.
 - If a request for funding has been approved for one chapter or project, then it can be considered an acceptable expense for all chapters or projects which have funds to cover the expense in full.
 For more rules regarding  handling chapter funds, see section 4.7 on Handling Money.

 ## Chapter Oversight
 OWASP Chapters and Chapter Leaders are overseen on an operational basis by the Foundation Staff and, ultimately, the Global OWASP Board.
 Overall activities must comply with bylaws, policies and handbooks, and code of ethics.
 If the Foundation Staff or Global OWASP Board determines that an OWASP Chapter Leader has not complied with these rules, their status as an OWASP Chapter Leader may be revoked.
-Additionally, OWASP administrative access (including the leader’s owasp.org email address) may be immediately revoked.
+Additionally, OWASP administrative access (including the leader's owasp.org email address) may be immediately revoked.

 ## Chapter Leader Perks
 We know that being a Chapter Leader is a lot of work--even when your chapter has multiple leaders.
 As thanks for your contribution OWASP offers the following perks for every leader who has served for 6 months and hosted at least one event:
 - All chapter leaders can opt-in to Honorary Membership
 - All Chapter are provided with three passes for use by their leaders who have fulfilled the above requirements
 - At each Global AppSec Training event there will be 2 seats in each training event for leaders to have on a first come-first served basis.
-- Any leader who attends the in person Leader meetings can receive a special leader’s only shirt (first come-first served, limited quantities)
+- Any leader who attends the in person Leader meetings can receive a special leader's only shirt (first come-first served, limited quantities)

 Chapters are not mini organizations, instead they are akin to branches.
 While you can develop your chapter to meet the needs of your audience and therefore have great freedom, your chapter is not an independent legal entity.
 Chapters cannot sign contracts, hold independent insurance, or hold funds independently of the Foundation.
 Chapters must abide by the code of conduct, Foundation bylaws, the Core Purpose, Core Values, and the Chapter Leader Handbook.
 If any of these are contradictory please abide by the document preceding it in the above list.
 If you are confused, you can contact the Community Manager through email, slack, or the contact us page.